nayemabs/cattle-web/README.md

-## Sample [FastAPI](https://fastapi.tiangolo.com/) Application to demonstrate Async architecture with [Celery](https://docs.celeryproject.org/), [RabbitMQ](https://www.rabbitmq.com/) and [Flower](https://flower.readthedocs.io/en/latest/)

 ![alt text](fast-api-celery.png)

-Sample application utilizing FastAPI, Celery with RabbitMQ for task queue.
+Livestock weight web server utilizing FastAPI, Celery with RabbitMQ for task queue.
 RabbitMQ is also used as Celery backend and optional flower for monitoring the Celery tasks.

 ### FastAPI